Me-wow! Cat Beats Death at Utah Shelter – Twice!

-The tuxedoed female, scooped up as a stray more than 30 days ago by animal control, was put into a carbon monoxide gas chamber Thursday with several other cats that had been sentenced to death, according to the Salt Lake City Tribune
+The tuxedoed female, scooped up as a stray more than 30 days ago by animal control, was put into a carbon monoxide gas chamber Thursday with several other cats that had been sentenced to death, according to the Salt Lake City Tribune.
+Miraculously, she survived.

 Soon after that first attempt, shelter staff put Andrea in the gas chamber again.
 Afterward, following procedure, they checked her vitals and placed the seemingly deceased cat into a plastic bag and then into a cooler.
 Forty-five minutes later, the unimaginable happened.